Growing Zones: 3-8 outdoors(hardy down to -30℉) 3-8 outdoors

 The Sea Buckthorn is a hardy, winner that seems to have it all.
 Intriguing looks with the convenience of a self-sufficient shrub, the Sea Berry has the bonus of producing an abundance of delicious fruit that's just what the doctor ordered.
 Packed with tons of vitamin C, the first thing you notice about the numerous berries flooding your tree is their striking, vivid color.
 Hanging in clusters like bright-orange grapes, the Sea Berries themselves complement the silvery-green foliage that surrounds them.
 Standing out in the landscape with distinctive visual beauty, the Sea Berry reaches impressive heights of up to 10 feet.
 It also has another unusual benefit: Its nitrogen fixing ability improves the soil surrounding it.
 Just one more reason to add the Sea Buckthorn to your list of 'must haves' in your garden or landscape.

 By now, most people know about all of the wonderful health properties found in berries.
 And the Sea Buckthorn is no exception.
 Chock full of vitamin C, this large berry has 7 times the amount of vitamin C contained in lemons.
-Not only that, its assortment also includes healthy doses of vitamins A and E. Although you can enjoy Berries right off the tree, the best way to prepare them is in homemade jellies and jams.
-It's slightly acidy flavor turns freshly squeezed juices into a refreshing, vitamin-rich treat the whole family will enjoy.
-No wonder the Sea Berry is one of the most widely planted varieties throughout the orchards of Europe.
+Not only that, its assortment also includes healthy doses of vitamins A and E. Although you can enjoy berries right off the tree, the best way to prepare them is in homemade jellies and jams.
+And though you need a male and female variety of Buckthorn to get berries, the process is simple...and the Sea Berry is one of the most widely planted varieties throughout the orchards of Europe.

 Make a healthy choice.
 Get your Sea Berry today!